-- Warnings refer to situations that could lead to significant or serious personal injury or death. - Cautions refer to situations that could lead to slight personal injury or potential damage to equipment.
+- · Warnings refer to potentially hazardous situations which, if not avoided, may lead to serious injury or death. - Cautions refer to potentially hazardous situations which, if not avoided, which may lead to minor or moderate injury or potential damage to equipment.
+Cautions are also used to alert against unsafe practices.

-Warnings are intended to remind the machine designer, control engineer, machine builder, maintenance electrician, or end user how to avoid misapplication of this product and effectively apply the EZ-SCREEN Type 2 to meet the various safeguarding application requirements.
-You must read and abide by the warnings.
+These statements are intended to inform the machine designer and manufacturer, the end user, and maintenance personnel, how to avoid misapplication and effectively apply the EZ-SCREEN Type 2 Light Screen to meet the various safeguarding application requirements.
+These individuals are responsible to read and abide by these statements.

-EC Declaration of Conformity (DOC)
+1.1.2 EC Declaration of Conformity (DOC)

-Banner Engineering Corp. herewith declares that the EZ-SCREEN Type 2 Light Screen is in conformity with the provisons of the Machinery Directive (Directive 2006/42/EC) and all essential health and safety requirements have been met.
-For more information, visit www.bannerengineering.com/EZSCREEN.
+Banner Engineering Corp. herewith declares that the EZ-SCREEN Type 2 Light Screen are in conformity with the provisions of the Machinery Directive 2006/42/EC and all essential health and safety requirements have been met.